appserver-io/appserver/_docs/aop.md

 * When annotating directly we can use additional expressions instead of join points and logical connectives

 The additional expressions mentioned above are used to define the weaved code.
-We differ between two possible expressions:
+We differ from two possible expressions:

 | Keyword      | Type       | Description                                                                                                           |
 | -------------| -----------| ----------------------------------------------------------------------------------------------------------------------|